GED Language Arts Study Guide: Interpreting Nonfiction

 Texts with a Graphic

 At least one of the nonfiction texts you encounter on the GED RLA test will include a graphic.
-This graphic may include:
+This graphic may be:

 - A chart